gpanneau/seals/README.md

 # Seal food chain modelization

-This Python 3.7 package allows the modeling the growth between 3 ocean's species in interactions : seals, soles and arénicoles in context of sand extraction.
+This Python 3.7 package allows to model the impact of the sand extraction on 3 species of the Bay of the Somme - seals, soles and lugworms.

 ## Getting Started